Kiotto-code/Team-Googol/README.md

-# Lost & Found System
+# FINDR - Smart Lost & Found System

-A web-based lost and found system using CLIP embeddings for intelligent image search, with separated user management for finders and collectors.
+FINDR is a smart automated box + AI-powered web app that simplifies the lost-and-found process on university campuses.
+Users can deposit found items securely and owners can search, match, and retrieve their belongings through an AI-driven system with RFID-based authentication.

 ## Project Structure